by Martha Gail Moore

 Windows in our homes are our all-important look into nature or at least outside.
 But those glass panes could be a big reason your energy bills are so high.
-About 45% of energy used in homes is for heating and cooling, according to the U.S. Green Building Council.
+About 45% of the energy used in homes is for heating and cooling, according to the U.S. Green Building Council.

 So how do you choose the right windows for your home?
 Here are some tips to help you decide which windows would be best for your renovation and energy efficiency.